trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 ## 2. Persistent storage maintenance

 ### 2.1.
 Health and performance monitoring

-  * Log in to ceph-master node: `ssh ceph-master`.
-Afterwards get root privileges: `sudo -i`.
+1. Log in to ceph-master node: `ssh ceph-master`.
-  * From now on you have access to ceph CLI.
+2. Get root privileges: `sudo -i`.
+(From now on you have access to the ceph CLI.)
-  * To check health of the cluster (OSDs, MONs, PGs) do `ceph status`
+3. To check health of the cluster (OSDs, MONs, PGs) run `ceph status`
-  * You can watch your cluster health all the time using `ceph -w`.
+4. You can watch your cluster health continuously using `ceph -w`.
 The output provide:
     * Cluster ID
     * Cluster health status
     * The monitor map epoch and the status of the monitor quorum